Rail transport in Lithuania: History

 In 1940, following the Soviet occupation, railway activities were reorganized and all agreements concluded by Lithuania with neighbouring countries terminated.
 Soviets changed most of the network from the standard gauge to broad gauge.
 The railway gauge was again changed by Nazi occupying force in 1941 and then once again changed back by the Soviets in 1944.
 After the World War II, the railway network required significant repairs.
 The Soviets also replaced a lot of the narrow gauge railway with the broad gauge and, in fact, completely dismantled 400 km of it.
 During the Soviet occupation all railways in the Baltic states were managed from Riga.
 The first electric train began service on 29 December 1975 after the electrification of the Vilnius–Kaunas line.

 Following the independence restoration in 1991, Lithuania restored its membership in international rail transport organizations, established national railway company Lietuvos geležinkeliai AB and began gradual modernization of its railway network.
-In 2000s, that included speed improvements (up to 160 km/h — passenger trains, 120 km/h — freight trains), modern communication and safety systems (GSM-R and ERTMS), new trains and locomotives (manufactured by Siemens AG, Pesa, Škoda).
+In 2000s, that included speed improvements (up to 160 km/h — passenger trains, 120 km/h — freight trains), modern communication and safety systems (GSM-R and ERTMS), new trains and locomotives (manufactured by Siemens, Pesa, Škoda).
 In 2020, the construction of the high-speed Rail Baltica began.